 |Board of Directors|

-William Conine, Vice President
+Bill Conine, President

 Bill is a Navy veteran and a graduate of Cornell University with a degree in communications.
 He retired in 2015 after 40 years in the insurance industry, including assignments in marketing/agency communications followed by division-leading responsibilities in information technology, operations, human resources, facilities and enterprise project sponsorship.
 Bill has led and served on several other volunteer boards.

 Donna began her career at the Dispute Resolution Center (DRC) in 1991, held various positions and has been the Executive Director since 2015.
 During this time she was involved in the development and implementation of the majority of new programs and contracts.
 Donna has been a certified Mediator since 1994.
 Prior to the DRC, Donna was a Federal Employee at West Point Military Academy for 22 years.